-I also do really short posts that say, “5 reasons why you might need the Take Off program to help you get started in the online business world.”
+I also do really short posts that say, “Five reasons why you might need the Take Off program to help you get started in the online business world.”

-I give 5 points and a link over to the sales page.
+In that, I give five points and a link over to the sales page.

-So make sure when you’re starting off your launch, that you schedule up some posts to your Facebook Page where you talk about your program.
+Make sure that when you’re starting off your launch, that you schedule up some posts to your Facebook Page where you talk about your program.

 4. Promote your course in Facebook Groups

 I see a lot of people go crazy with their webinar promos into Facebook Communities.

 Then the early bird window opens for five days, and it kind of feels like they’ve disappeared off the internet.

-They’re so busy with their email sequences and follow-up’s, doing Facebook Lives on their Page, that they’ve forgotten their regular promo schedules in the Facebook Groups.
+They’re so busy with their email sequences and follow-up’s, and doing Facebook Lives on their Page, that they’ve forgotten their regular promo schedules in the Facebook Groups.

-The place where you share your webinar and got 30 people commenting and saying “This looks amazing!
+The place where you share your webinar and got thirty people commenting and saying “This looks amazing!
 I’ve signed up.
 I’m going to be there.
 Thank you so much.” is the perfect place for you to also be promoting your course when the doors are open.

 When you’re mapping out your launch timeframe, don’t forget to continue your promos into Facebook Groups as you normally do with your freebies.

 5. Do lots of Facebook Lives

-I LOVE Facebook Live!
-I love jumping into my group doing Facebook Lives where I’m helping people.
+I LOVE Facebook Lives!
+I love jumping into my group and doing Facebook Lives where I’m helping people.

-When it comes to launching, what I’ve noticed is all of the sudden I’ve put all this pressure on myself for my Facebook Lives to be perfect – to perfectly capture and bring people in and tell them all about my program.
+When it comes to launching, what I’ve noticed is that all of a sudden I’ve put all this pressure on myself for my Facebook Lives to be perfect – to perfectly capture and bring people in and tell them all about my program.

 Those Facebook Lives don’t generally do that well.

-Something that I’ve learned 3-4 launches ago now was that whenever I jump into my group or on to my Page that was similar to here, a blog post where I’m just giving value and teaching people something – I would have sales of my thing pinging whilst doing that Facebook Live.
+Something that I’ve learned three to four launches ago now, was that whenever I jump into my group or onto my Page, a blog post where I’m just giving value and teaching people something, it does so well and I have sales of my thing pinging whilst doing that Facebook Live.